-Registering for this course will start students on their journey to complete the 295.5 required training hours for the L-6 Limited Electrical Connecticut Apprenticeship program.
-As an apprentice, they will learn on the job under the supervision of a journeyperson while working for an approved sponsor and attending the related instruction through an approved provider.
-Students will complete 295.5 hours of related instructions as well as 4,000 hours of on-the-job training while they are enrolled in the ESA CASIA L-6 program.
+Registering for this coursework will start students on their journey to completing the 295.5 required training hours for the Connecticut Low Voltage (L-6) Electrician Apprenticeship program.
+As an apprentice, students will learn on the job under the supervision of a journeyperson while working for an approved sponsor and attending the related instruction through an approved provider.
+Students will complete 295.5 hours of related instructions as well as 4,000 hours of on-the-job training while they are enrolled in this program.
 The training program is taught over two years or 4 Semesters (6 months each).
 Students will take the following online courses:

 - Certified Alarm Technician Level I